FAIRmat-NFDI/nomad-to-zenodo/README.md

 The Markdown expression to include at the top of the README file in your repository looks like:
 `[![DOI](https://zenodo.org/badge/{github_id}.svg)](https://zenodo.org/badge/latestdoi/{github_id})`

-To obtain your the id for your repo, first go to the main repository page.
+To obtain the id for your repo, first go to the main repository page.
 Right click and select "View page source".
 This should open a new tab with html content.
 Search for `octolytics-dimension-repository_id` on this page.
 You should see something like:

 <img src="images/repo-id.png" alt="repo id" width="700">